silentorb/marloth-story/books/fairytale/part5.md

 people are raving mad and terribly uncivil.
 It is our solemn duty to protect you from the influence of such company."

 "But what about our present company?
-They are outsiders to the castle!"
+They are outsiders as well!"

 "That has not escaped our notice.
 We are watching them very closely."
 All of the dolls turned to stare at James suspiciously.
 James tried to